 As with the T&C, it is difficult to enforce limitations on liability and warranty disclaimers unless the language is conspicuous in your agreement.
 All-Caps is one way to assure that your language is conspicuous.

-While All-Caps are standard, there are other ways companies make their agreements more conspicuous.
+While All-Caps are standard, there are other ways companies make their agreements more conspicuous such as by using different font colors, headings and summary notes.
 This is becoming more common as most online agreements are made to be read online rather than printed.

 This is a welcomed development since in many cases language is easier to locate and some developers add summary statements to help users understand.
 It makes it much more difficult for users to question whether language is conspicuous.